 - Avoid abbreviations and acronyms.
 Other people reading the position description may not be familiar with them.
 If abbreviations and acronyms are necessary, define them the first time you use them.

 - Don't use ambiguous terms.
 If you use terms such as “assists, handles, and performs,” describe “how” the position assists, handles, or performs.
 Using the word “by” and then detailing the processes, tasks, or operations performed will usually clarify the ambiguity.

 - Avoid gender-specific language, such as, “He manages,” “She is responsible for.”

 - Focus on essential activities; omit trivial duties and occasional tasks.

-- Avoid references other employee’s name, instead refer to job title or department.
+- Avoid references to other employee’s names, instead, refer to the job title or department.